joshuaprunier/trite/README.md

 * The import process is very verbose and will pollute the MySQL error log with information for every table imported.
 Unfortunately there is no way to prevent this.
 * Import of compressed InnoDB tables is noted as "EXPERIMENTAL" but has worked just fine in my testing except for being rather slow.
 * Care should be taken customizing a restore.
 Problems may occur removing a table but not a trigger on it or not restoring a table referenced by another tables foreign key.
+* Max compression is used with the -gz flag and will use all available cores on the trite server.

 To Do
 -----